mtykhenko/davinci-kata/architecture-decisions/0003-online-offline-selling.md

 2. When amount of sales is high enough, our system will spend lots of time on achiving consistency of orders.

 ### 2. Operate on prediction of demand, don't book anything.
-Fridges and kiosks are refilled regularly.
+Fridges and kiosks are re-filled regularly.
 Online orders are made at some point of time in future.<br>
 Refillment schedule is based on online orders and usual demand.

 #### Pros